mcjeb/FaceLandmarks/README.md

 openCV.js source: https://docs.opencv.org/4.8.0/opencv.js

 opencv_js.js is a build version following these steps: https://forum.opencv.org/t/opencv-js-build-tracking-module-in-opencv-contrib-but-encounter-generate-error/608 but does not seem to work at all for me.

+Made it work without OpenCV.js with face-api.js.
+So this repo is deprecated.